Coarse Fishing Waters

 Located about 20km northeast of Wellsford and approximately 2km from the east coast are two dune lakes that provide good rudd and tench fishing.
 Lake Tomarata is the most accessible with vehicle access to the lakeshore.
 Access to Spectacle Lake is more difficult, with less fishable water.
 Both lakes are heavily used by water-skiers.

 A large shallow lake containing rudd, perch, tench, goldfish and koi.
-Ten years ago, Kareta was a major coarse fishery but in recent years fishing has become difficult due to large weed beds and declining water levels.
+Grass carp are present in Kareta to control weed beds and we ask that any grass carp hooked is released.
 Lake Kereta is located at the end of Wilson Road, via South Head Road, in the Woodhill Forest on the South Kaipara Heads.
-Permission should be obtained from the Forestry Headquarters (Carter Holt Harvey); usually foot access only.
+Please check the Walking Access site for public land before you go to the lake.

 This lake in North Shore City contains a wide diversity of coarse fish with especially good numbers of tench and rudd.
 Pupuke has a reputation as a night fishery, generally fishing best after dark.
 The adjoining Smale’s Quarry Lake is also a popular fishery and can be reached at the end of Taharoto Rd, Takapuna.
 Public access is available to a number of sites around the lake margin.